PaulMatencio/Neighbourhood-map-5.1-Project/README.md

     * Exemple 1 or Example 2 then
     * Select a location in the Location list (button locations list) which is not yet selected, the filter will be applied to this newly selected location

+  **When the filter bar is active (input text not cleared), the application will used it when you navigate  between locations in the Locations list**

 * FILTER BAR to filter places for all the selected locations.